alessiobortone2/CV/README.md

 ## Skills

+#### Fast Learning

+Throughout my career, I challenged myself multiple times in order to keep learning subjects that were outside my comfort zone.

+I pursued Classical studies in secondary school (Latin, Greek, Phylosophy, History), went on to study Mechanical Engineering at University.
+Completed with a 2:1, despite no background in maths and science.
+A few years later, I felt the need to enrich my formation with a Master of Business Administration.
+I have learned the languages of every country in which I lived.
+I have now completed my coding bootcamp, in order to update my skillset for the Tech industry.
+I continuously adapt to new subjects and I rapidly apply what I learn.

 #### Leading by Why

 Whenever I have the opportunity to lead a team, I always strive to provide meaning to our mission.